Proper hand washing is the best defense against germs and sickness.

 - Witnessed a person not wash their hands after using the restroom?

-Not only are these examples straight-up nasty, but they’re also dangerous.
-It’s simple behaviors like this that spread germs and sickness like wildfire.
+Not only are these examples icky, they’re also dangerous.
+It’s behaviors like this that can spread germs and sickness.
 Lack of hand washing is one of the top ways diseases spread.
 In fact, 80 percent of common infections spread via contaminated hands.
+One study found that only two in three people use soap when washing their hands, which means that harmful pathogens aren’t being removed from their skin and can be transferred to surfaces and other people.

 You get it – hand washing is important.
 But here’s more information on why.